-Present Position Trainers or consultants specializing in management in the manufacturing sector, representatives of industrial associations, or policymakers with experience in managing industrial plants.
-Experience At least three years of experience in the positions described above.
+Present Position Trainers or consultants specializing in production in the manufacturing sector and industrial digitization; executives and representatives of industrial associations; and researchers and policymakers with experience in production and digital upgrading.
+Experience At least three years of experience in the position described above.
 Education University degree or equivalent qualification from a recognized university/institution.
 Language All proceedings of the project are conducted in English, and participants are frequently required to make oral and written presentations.
 They must therefore be proficient in spoken and written English.
 Those who are not proficient in English will not be accepted.
 Health Physically and mentally fit to attend an intensive project requiring participants to complete a number of individual and group activities and strenuous fieldwork.
 It is therefore recommended that member countries do not nominate candidates likely to suffer from physical and mental stress.
-Age Candidates who fit the above profile are typically between 25 and 45 years of age.
+Age Candidates who fit the above profile are typically between 30 and 50 years of age.
 Attendance Participants are required to attend the entire program.